 The Prater is actually a park but the so called "Wurstelprater" is the oldest amusement park in the world.
-The Prater is home to the Ferris Wheel built in 1897 which is one of the city’s most famous landmarks as well as its latest addition the Praterturm which is the worlds highest flying swing built in 2010.
+The Prater is home to the Ferris Wheel built in 1897 which is one of the city’s most famous landmarks as well as its latest addition the Praterturm which is the world's highest flying swing built in 2010.
 You will also find bowling alleys, cinemas, cafés in this area of the city.

 Danube River Cruise

 Vienna is known around the world as the city on the Danube.
-Boat cruises go round the 21km-long Danube Island, which was originally created as a flood defence passing the modern skyline of the city as well as “green Vienna”.
+Boat cruises go around the 21km-long Danube Island, which was originally created as a flood defence passing the modern skyline of the city as well as “green Vienna”.
 Hop on hop off tickets are available.

-December is a great time to visit Vienna which has a wonderful atmosphere at this time of year.
+December is a great time to visit Vienna which has a wonderful atmosphere at this time of the year.
 The lovingly designed and decorated market stalls located along the many narrow alleyways offer beautiful Christmas gifts while the smells of seasonal treats fill the air.

 The Palace is one of the most exquisite Baroque structures in the world, consisting of two palaces (Upper and Lower Belvedere).
 The Upper Belvedere, shows Austrian and international art from the last two centuries: It contains prominent works of the French impressionists, and the most important pain?ngs of the Viennese Biedermeier era.